LucasHoffSchmidt/Data_Science_Customer_Churn_Prediction/README.md

 ### Findings
 - There are no duplicates or invalid values in the dataset.
-- We determined 5 high cardinality features with more than 10% unique values.
+- There are 5 high cardinality features in the dataset with more than 10% unique values.

 ---